Kelcode-Dev/kelcode-ai-labs/data-science-track/05-debugging-tensorrt-fp16engine/README.md

 [ 0.0234  0.017   0.0017  0.0268 -0.0171 -0.0323 -0.0145 -0.0149 -0.0153]
 ```

-Strangely, this shows that the onnx model actually contains the 9 output rows (expected) and the 768 dimensional token embeddings (columns) across these 9 labels which confirms the onnx model was produced from our lora trained model.
+Strangely, this shows that the onnx model actually contains the 9 output rows (expected) and the 768 dimensional token embeddings (columns) across these 9 labels which confirms the onnx model was produced from our LoRA trained model.

-Next we run our debug_logits script against the onnx model to see what our test line produces when fed into that model and see if the classification head is truely missing ...
+Next we run our debug_logits script against the onnx model to see what our test line produces when fed into that model and see if the classification head is truly missing ...

 ```
 $ python debug_logits_onnx.py